Lovely photos as Nancy Isime gives fans work fashion inspiration

 5. Pretty in pink:

-Pink has been said to be most girl's favorite colors and Nancy Isime no doubt looked like a sweetheart in this body hugging pink dress.
+Pink has been said to be most girls' favourite colour and Nancy Isime no doubt looked like a sweetheart in this body-hugging pink dress.
 The outfit was accessorized with cute pink satin buttons and dramatic sleeves.
 The TV host also tied in the whole look with her dangling earrings and clear heeled shoes.

 6. Go big or go home: